PHFS has a rich tradition of providing compassionate, supportive shelter to families experiencing homelessness every night of the year.

 You can help us make this new shelter a success!

 - Volunteer to help run the shelter: Bring food for dinner, come play with kids, or help keep the night running smoothly.
-Please attend a volunteer orientation on Thursday, December 7 or Sunday, December 10.
-RSVP required: email Bethany@pdxhfs.org to sign up for an orientation.
+Email Alix@pdxhfs.org to get started!

-- Donate these supplies: Hygiene supplies like soap & shampoo, tooth paste & brushes, and deodorant, breakfast and snack foods, blankets and twin sheet sets, pillows and pillow cases, and warm winter coats.
-We are also collecting holidays toys for kids in shelter.
-Email Emma@pdxhfs.org to coordinate donations.
+- Donate these supplies: Hygiene supplies like soap & shampoo, tooth paste & brushes, and deodorant, breakfast and snack foods, blankets and flat twin sheets, pillows and pillow cases, and warm winter coats.
+Donations are accepted Monday-Friday between 9am-5pm at the Congregation Beth Israel Office: 1972 NW Flanders St. 97209.
+Contact Emma@pdxhfs.org with any questions.

 - Give a financial contribution: The County & City are funding the operation of the shelter, but they aren't providing funding to help families from shelter move into housing.
 Help us end homelessness by donating money that we can use to help families in shelter get back into homes - and stay there.
 Donate here!